 One of the questions I frequently ask experienced, successful women lawyers is, “if you could go back in time and give your younger self advice, what would you say to her?”
-Here is a distillation of their wisdom.
+Here is a distillation of their wisdom for other women in law.

 Create your own definition of success